top of page

 • I have direct experience with the coaching protocols in these three studies that report significant outcomes to reduce chronic pain:

 • This longitudinal study (Bailey et al, 2020) was conducted with patients at Hinge Health through May 2019 while I was a health coach at Hinge Health.
 A longitudinal observational study of a 12-week digital care program with patients with chronic knee and back pain that included one-on-one remote coaching, exercise therapy and education resulted in 69.6% of participants achieving minimally significant change in pain.
-Increased number of exercise therapy sessions and health coaching sessions correlated with positive outcomes.
+Increased number of exercise therapy sessions and health coaching sessions correlated with improved outcomes.
+A year-long study (Wang et al, 2022) examined pain, function, depression and anxiety.
+Invasive, imaging and conservative services were higher for non-participants by 5.7%, 8.1%, & 16.7% respectively.

 • My Advanced Pain Coach Certification training by Pain Coach Academy (formerly Take Courage Coaching) was based on this protocol (Rethorn et al., 2020).
 A year-long health and wellness coaching intervention resulted in clinically significant reductions in pain intensity and pain-related interference and indicated improvements in physical functioning and psychological factors.